MicrosoftDocs/visualstudio-docs/docs/sharepoint/walkthrough-creating-a-sharepoint-application-page.md

 ## Prerequisites

 - Supported editions of Windows and SharePoint.
-For more information, see [Requirements for Developing SharePoint Solutions](../sharepoint/requirements-for-developing-sharepoint-solutions.md).
+For more information, see [Requirements for developing SharePoint solutions](../sharepoint/requirements-for-developing-sharepoint-solutions.md).

 ## Create a SharePoint project